jtktam/haribo2.0/mk2/STL/haribo/README.md

 Y axis parts by [ljmarent](https://www.tinkercad.com/users/fxmddmDDOJt-ljmarent) to beef up the motor mount and to provide a way to adjust tension

+Dual Meanwell LRS-350 psu cover by [ljmarent](https://www.tinkercad.com/users/fxmddmDDOJt-ljmarent) powering the heatbed with one and everything else with the other

 # Instructions

 Recomended using PETG or other high temp filament, using at least 4 top, 4 bottom, 3 perimeters and 35% infill.